matthew-brett/barts-setup/barts_setup.md

 * Enable PROCLAIM OUTPUT.
 Do this by making sure that Switcher Cast is running on the IPAD, and that Proclaim is "On Air".
 In Switcher on the IPAD, you should see "Display 1 on Saint's Macbook Pro" and "Display 2 on Saint's Macbook Pro".
 Enable Display 2.
+You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher interface.
-* Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Swicher Interface, and select "iPhone (2)"
+* Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Switcher Interface, and select "iPhone (2)".
+Wave in front of the IPHONE 12 camera to confirm you can see the live camera output in the Switcher Studio interface.
-* Enable IPHONE 8 — run Switcher Cast on IPHONE 8, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Swicher Interface, and select "iPhone (229)"
+* Enable IPHONE 8 — run Switcher Cast on IPHONE 8, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Swicher Interface, and select "iPhone (229)".
+Wave in front of the IPHONE 8 camera to make sure it is live.

 ![Switcher video sources](images/switcher_video_sources.png)

+* Move silver tripod to aisle end of pew.
+Mount IPHONE 12, and adjust for good view of the chancel, with the left hand view just taking in the lectern, so we can see the readings if necessary from this camera.
+* Pull out legs and extend central column of the small black tripod, put in front of front pew next to the equipment table.
+Mount IPHONE 8.
+Adjust so the camera has a good view of the musicians and the lectern.
-* Select main chancel view to be current.
+* Select main chancel view to be current on Switcher Studio.
 * Click on appropriate "Welcome to" message as overlay.

 ![Switcher video sources](images/switcher_video_sources.png)